 Rubies rank 9 on the Mohs scale (a scale of hardness based on the ability of one mineral to scratch another) and are second in hardness only to Diamonds.
 This results in remarkable wearability that can last generations.

-Six interesting facts about this luxurious gem.
+Six interesting facts about this luxurious gem we love is:

 - Ruby is one of the most historically significant coloured stones.
 In the ancient language of Sanskrit, Ruby is called Ratnaraj, or “King of Precious Stones,” and was associated with the qualities of passion, health, success and wisdom.